 The most effective way to make your home more energy-efficient is to invest in new insulation.
 The thick and durable design of the latest energy-efficient insulation for sale in the market will stop heat from escaping through cracks or holes in your walls.
 The most common cause of damaged insulation is water leaks.
 Replace your insulation with modern, thicker insulation and if there are areas of your home without it, such as the attic.

 Invest in Programmable Thermostats

 Lighting is often one of the largest users of a home’s electricity.
-If you are still using incandescent light bulbs, replace them with fluorescent bulbs.
+If you are still using incandescent light bulbs, replace them with LED bulbs.
 Look for Energy Star lighting fixtures to cut down on energy usage further.

-Upgrade your Heating and Cooling System
+Upgrade your Heating & Cooling System

 You can save up to 20 percent on your water bill by switching to a tankless water heater, which provides hot water on demand.
-If this is not feasible, consider an energy efficient hot water heater.
+If this is not feasible, consider an energy-efficient hot water heater.

 Install Efficient Doors and Windows

 Approximately 20 percent of the air that enters your home enters through your doors and windows.
 To keep this air out, install Energy Star doors and windows in your home.